NicolasMoller9/exotic-generator/README.md

 - **`InfoName`** (Default: "EXOInfoDict")
   Name of the exotic info dictionary, containing all necessary information about the generation parameters.

-Parameters for catalysis processes (ex: proton-decay by magnetic monopoles):
+Parameters for catalysis processes (ex: proton-decay catalysis by magnetic monopoles):

 - **`MeanFreePath`** (Default: -1)
   Mean free path between catalyzed processes.
 If set to the default value (-1), the mean free path will be calculated automatically from the cross section value of the catalysis process.
 If no cross section value is given, the mean free path will be 'NaN' and no catalysis process will be simulated.
 Example: `10 * I3Units::m`